Freedom in the World

 A. Electoral Process: 11 / 12

-Faced with a no-confidence vote, Prime Minister Patrick Manning of the People’s National Movement (PNM) dissolved Parliament in April 2010 and called for elections in May.
+Faced with a no-confidence vote, Prime Minister Patrick Manning of the People’s National Movement (PNM) called for the dissolution of Parliament in April 2010 and elections in May.
 Kamla Persad-Bissessar’s People’s Partnership (PP) coalition—comprising the United National Congress (UNC), the Congress of the People, and the Tobago Organization of the People—won 29 of 41 seats, while the PNM took only 12.
-The PP’s victory ended nearly 40 years of PNM rule.
+Persad-Bissessar became prime minister.

 B. Political Pluralism and Participation: 13 / 16